areff2000/areff2000.github.io/_posts/2016-05-15-valuing-fttn-fttp-radar-map-comparison.markdown

 Discussed at: <a href="http://bit.ly/1RiaCpo">http://bit.ly/1RiaCpo</a>

-NB: Yellow - FTTN on a number of dimensions;
+NB: Yellow - FTTN on a number of dimensions; <br>
-NB: Red - FTTP on a number of dimensions;
+NB: Red - FTTP on a number of dimensions; <br>
-Now with a reversed scale, per reviewer.
+Now with a reversed scale, per reviewer. <br>
-Original: greater value closer to centre.
+Original: greater value closer to centre.<br>
-Amended: greater value closer to edge, greater area.
+Amended: greater value closer to edge, greater area.<br>

 Future: update to graph showing weightings on significance of each dimension.
 See for instance Aster Plot <a href="http://bl.ocks.org/bbest/2de0e25d4840c68f2db1">here</a>.
 <iframe width="800" height="800" frameborder="0" scrolling="no" src="http://areff2000.github.io/d3-bubble-plot/radarPlot/"></iframe>